Harris and Trump Rally in Battleground States in Final Campaign Push

 Washington Steps Up Security Ahead of Election Day

 D.C.
-Police Chief Pamela Smith told reporters Monday that the increased patrols are a “preventative measure.”
+Police Chief Pamela Smith told reporters on Monday that the increased patrols are a “preventative measure.”
 Police will also be using a helicopter and drones to monitor areas downtown, she said.
-Police will be working out of a new command center to coordinate other agencies and respond to events from election week through the inauguration in January.
+Police will be working out of a new command center to coordinate other agencies and respond to events from election week through the presidential inauguration in January.

 Harris Leads by 34 Points Among Latino Voters in Pennsylvania: Poll